daysofwonder/asmodeenet_widgets_js/README.md

 }
 ```

-This inject the widget named *user_activities* inside the html tag with the id *user_activities_tgt*.
+This injects the Widget named *user_activities* inside the HTML tag with the id *user_activities_tgt*.
 And that's all!

-`Important`: When you call the SSO init library, you pass a *client_id* for the configuration of user's connection.
-To be able to use the Widget library, the client id of you app should be authorized server side.
-For this, contact us to authorize it.
+`Important`: When you call the SSO init library, you pass a *client_id* for the configuration of the user's connection.
+To be able to use the Widget library, the client id of your app should be authorized server side.
+For this, contact us so that we can whitelist your app.

-## Advanced use
+## Advanced Use

 ### API